Inspection by Catholic Church, a German Visitor & Lüderitz Wedding

 After the three hour tour we went back to eat and to catch a much needed nap - I was still feeling a little sick from earlier in the week.
 Just a quick 30 minute nap.
 Well, SEVEN hours later I woke up, missing the wedding and the reception (I've been in Namibia long enough to know it is better to go to an event early than late).
 Carrie and I were going to do a bike ride on Sunday to see some of the flora & fona, but my health put the nix on that idea.

 The combi was supposed to pick me up at 2pm on Sunday but came at 3, right on time by Africa standards.
 Fortunately Carrie gave me some earplugs for the ride back.
 With the way I felt and how loud the people were behind me, I swear I'd be on trial for at least three murders.
 To top off the evening ride, my backpack and jacket were slimed by melting fish packed on top of it.
 Darn that global warming!
-In an effort to get better, I took today off (and probably tomorrow too)
+In an effort to get better, I took today off (and probably tomorrow too).

 Other news: I finished my 27th book today.
 Have gone on a reading binge, putting down eight books since July 1st, three of them over the past five days!
 Two books I found at a used book store in Windhoek – Slapshot (what is that book doing in such a non-hockey country?) and Into Thin Air (about the Everest disaster-see the Imax movie).
 I'm starting The Eye of the World, a 782 page beast.
+That should keep me occupied for a couple of days.

 0 Comments: